-Largely due to the COVID-19 pandemic, Texas will be facing a multi-billion dollar budget shortfall by the end of this fiscal year.
+Largely due to the COVID-19 pandemic, Texas will be facing a billion dollar budget shortfall by the end of this fiscal year.
 As a result, Texas leaders have outlined possible cuts to health services, which could make life even harder on Texans who are struggling.
 Texas already spends a smaller percentage on health and welfare than most other states, yet funding for corrections has increased 12 percent over time and has brought the state’s corrections budget to a staggering $3.4 billion per year.

 TCJC’s policy team recognized a unique opportunity in the challenges of the coronavirus pandemic—a path to urge leadership to invest in community health and wellness, and safely divest from the bloated justice system.
 Through months of rigorous research, we crafted seven “Smart and Safe Solutions” that would save the state money, advance racial justice, protect communities, and foster public health.
 These solutions represent a top-down realignment in how taxpayer money is spent.